WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - great **alternative** for **APIGW WebSockets**

-- to use them **you have to be authenticated(?)**
+- to use the **MQTT topics** you have to **have identity attached to your request**.
-  - I could not connect without any credentials
-  - The amplify pubsub library requires credentials, even if we are talking in not authenticated context
+  This means that you have to sign the request with the sigv4.
+Usually on the fronend this is done by using roles and Cognito, the library will sign the requests for you.

 ### AWS Proton